aliyun/terraform-provider-alicloud/website/docs/r/pai_workspace_workspace.html.markdown

 ---
-subcategory: "P A I Workspace"
+subcategory: "PAI Workspace"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_pai_workspace_workspace"
 description: |-
-  Provides a Alicloud P A I Workspace Workspace resource.
+  Provides a Alicloud PAI Workspace Workspace resource.
 ---

 # alicloud_pai_workspace_workspace

-Provides a P A I Workspace Workspace resource.
+Provides a PAI Workspace Workspace resource.

-For information about P A I Workspace Workspace and how to use it, see [What is Workspace](https://www.alibabacloud.com/help/en/).
+For information about PAI Workspace Workspace and how to use it, see [What is Workspace](https://www.alibabacloud.com/help/en/).

 -> **NOTE:** Available since v1.233.0.